jeremy6680/hreflangcrawler/README.md

-# SEO Crawler
+# Hreflang Crawler

-SEO Crawler is a simple Python script that crawls a website, extracts all `<link rel="alternate" hreflang="...">` tags from up to 100 pages, and exports the results to a CSV file.
+Hreflang Crawler is a simple Python script that crawls a website, extracts all `<link rel="alternate" hreflang="...">` tags from up to 100 pages, and exports the results to a CSV file.
 This is useful for auditing hreflang implementations across a website for SEO purposes.

 ## Features